ShreyanshJoshi/ML-based-Analysis-to-Identify-Speech-Features-Relevant-in-Predicting-Alzheimer-s/README.md

 * K-Nearest Neighbours
 * Neural Networks (ANNs)

-For all the classifiers, we plotted a normalized confusion matrix to analyse their performance and compare them.
+For all the classifiers (both binary & multi-class), we plotted a normalized confusion matrix to analyse their performance and compare them.
+4 different performance metrics were used: accuracy, recall, F1-score and precision to get a thorough understanding of which model performs the best really.
+Also, then we come to the main goal of this project: studying feature importances in predicting Alzheimer's in our models.
+We plotted feature importance graphs for each model, to find which speech features are important for a particular model in making predictions.

+In both multi-class and binary classification, ANN was found to outperform the other models with a testing accuracy of 76.44% and 92.05% respectively.
+For the feature importance part, it was observed that ‘%_PRESP’ (present participle tense), ‘%_3S’ (3rd person present tense markers) were two of the most important speech factors for our classifiers in predicting Alzheimer’s.